SHERWOOD

 This blame masks the real issue: a disconnect between your intentions and your brain’s ability to act on them.

 The truth is, ADHD can make ordinary tasks feel monumental.
-That’s not laziness, that’s an executive function challenge.
+That’s not laziness; that’s an executive function challenge.

 These are symptoms of executive dysfunction, and we are here to support you through them.

 Understanding how your brain works can feel like putting on glasses for the first time.
-Suddenly, everything looks clearer: the missed deadlines, the messy apartment, the forgotten birthdays.
+Suddenly, everything looks clearer: the missed deadlines, the messy apartment, and the forgotten birthdays.
 It’s not a personal failure.
 It’s ADHD.

 This doesn’t mean giving up on goals or using your diagnosis as an excuse.
-It means giving yourself context and compassion, so you can begin building tools that work for your brain.
+It means giving yourself context and compassion so you can begin building tools that work for your brain.

 These tools aren’t about “fixing” you; they’re about empowering you.
 A therapist can guide you in trying these, adjusting them, and integrating them effectively without judgment or shame.